ekopen/live_trading_engine/systematic_trading/README.md

 - Introduce market orders.
 The module currently supports only limit orders, which can cause slight inaccuracies in position entry and exit.
 - Improve orchestration of trading strategies.
 Strategies should be independently toggleable and easily configurable via JSON files, without rerunning Python code.
 - Enable model refreshes to be triggered by signals (pings) from the ML Trading Strategies module instead of a fixed time schedule.
 - Enhance portfolio initialization and shutdown logic to reconcile simulated portfolios with actual paper trading accounts.
+- Create a flag for up/down per strategy.

 ## Known Issues
 - Closing positions currently relies on limit orders, which can leave small residual amounts invested due to slippage.
+- LTSM is currently not trading due to an incompatibility I use to get predictions from the ML models.